Set up automated device enrollment in Intune

 Go to business.apple.com and sign in with an account that has an Administrator or Device Enrollment Manager role.

 Select Settings.
 Under MDM Servers, select the MDM server associated with the token file that you want to renew.
 Select Download Token:

 As it says in the prompt, don't select Download Server Token if you don't intend to renew the token.
 Doing so will invalidate the token being used by Intune (or any other MDM solution).
 If you already downloaded the token, be sure to continue with the next steps until the token is renewed.

-After you download the token, go to Microsoft Endpoint Manager admin center.
+After you download the token, go to Microsoft Intune admin center.
 Select Devices > iOS/iPadOS > iOS/iPadOS enrollment > Enrollment program tokens.
 Select the token.